Ajayt036/Python-Hands-on-challenges/README.md

-This is my journey to practice Python problems.
-I am trying to practice python everyday from differenmt sources.
+This is repoistery to all my practised python problems.
+This is a collection of all my favourite problems starting fron low difficulty to high difficulty.
-The idea is to practice questionm all sites daily and make a conolidated list of my practice.
+The aim to if this repositiry is to make these problems available to everyone who is new of programmimng world.
+These questions conatins all necessary basic commands, alongs with problems that will help to base logic.